 Now that you've configured your app and editor for debugging and set a breakpoint, you need to step through debugging to discover why your function isn't working.
 Each time you wish to debug, you must:

-To invoke the debugger, you must pass the --debugger-path
+To invoke the debugger, you must pass the --debugger-path and optionally the --debug-port and --debug-args arguments to sam local invoke on the command line:

 sam local invoke HelloWorldFunction \